CesiumGS/cesium/Documentation/Contributors/PresentersGuide/README.md

 Ask in advance about the projector connections and Internet access.
 Bring adapters, not everyone has HDMI.

-Ask for a time when you can test the projector, perhaps before the morning session or during a break.
+Ask for a time when you can test the projector, for a conference, perhaps this is before the morning session or during a break.

 ## Engage the Audience